Finding Statistics and Data Related to Rural Health

 recorded webinars that discuss the information available from their web site and how it can be used

 communities.
 They also offer a

 project showcase that describes ways the County Health Rankings information is being used.

 - The U.S. Census Bureau's

-identifies each county's land area and people per
+also identifies each county's land area and people per square mile.

 - The USDA Economic Research Service's